ReproNim/reproschema/docs/42_adopt_assessments.md

     The `"variableName": "year_of_birth"` is where you specify the variable as the participant's year of birth.
     The `"isAbout": "demo:year_of_birth"` part establishes a link to the detailed structure of this item in the ReproSchema-library.
 The "demo:" prefix references the additional context you've added, guiding the schema to the correct location for the structure and details of the "year_of_birth" item.

+See the outcome file [here](https://github.com/ReproNim/reproschema-demo-protocol/blob/main/activities/1_demographics/demographics_schema)

 ## Step 3: Integrating multiple assessments

-Different from `demograpgics`, `psychological_questionnaire_schema` combines assessments, such as PHQ-9, GAD7, PC-PTSD-5, and demographics from the reproschema-library.
+Different from `demograpgics`, `psychological_questionnaire_schema` combines assessments, such as [PHQ-9](https://github.com/ReproNim/reproschema-library/tree/master/activities/PHQ-9), [GAD7](https://github.com/ReproNim/reproschema-library/tree/master/activities/GAD7), [PC-PTSD-5](https://github.com/ReproNim/reproschema-library/tree/master/activities/PC-PTSD-5), and [demographics](https://github.com/ReproNim/reproschema-library/tree/master/activities/demographics_and_background_information_v1/items) from [reproschema-library](https://github.com/ReproNim/reproschema-library).

 1. **Contextual setup (@context)**: